-These issues need to be taken into account as part of reorganisation of resources.
+These issues need to be taken into account as part of the consideration and reorganisation of resources.
 Alongside this also is the need for the Council to act as a good employer, as well as achieving the wider aims of its employment creation policies.
 Provision of as many jobs as possible on a sustainable basis is also a key objective.
-The outcome of the Working Party deliberations is unanimous agreement that a corporate structure or structures needs to be set up to ensure the on-going ability to service the Council organisation, actively look for new work opportunities and to remain competitive, profitable and viable.
-Working Party members have differing opinions whether all or parts only of the units need to be put into a corporate structure.
+The outcome of the growth strategy team deliberations is unanimous agreement that a corporate structure or structures needs to be fully considered to ensure the ongoing ability to service the Council organisation, actively look for new work opportunities and to remain competitive, profitable and viable.
+Team members have differing opinions whether all or parts only of the units need to be put into a corporate structure.

-The team believes that strategic issues relating to market attenuation, disaster response capability and quality of service can be satisfactorily addressed and resolved as part of the planning process of forming a Council-owned LATE.
-The Statement of Corporate Intent could also reflect the key objectives above, in particular the maintenance of a competitive environment by providing cost effective, competitive prices and services to its Council owner.
+The team believes that strategic issues relating to market attenuation, disaster response capability and quality of service can be satisfactorily addressed and resolved as part of any planning process of forming a Council-owned LATE.
+A Statement of Corporate Intent could also reflect the key objectives above, in particular the maintenance of a competitive environment by providing cost effective, competitive prices and services to its Council owner.